c2997108/lastwasm/doc/lastdb.rst

 * -W SIZE: makes the index about (SIZE+1)/2 times smaller.

-* lastdb8: makes the index twice as big.
+* lastdb5: makes the index 25% bigger.

 * -u, -m, -d: Multiple patterns multiply the index size.
 For example, MAM8_ makes it 8 times bigger.